Shonny33/ponykorn_60/README.md

 # ponykorn 60
  O-ring mount 60% pcb.
-This PCB was was design and replicated from the orignial Bakeneko60.
+This PCB was design and replicated by the orignial Bakeneko60.
 It taught me how to design my own PCB so thank you Katano!
-Sept-Oct, 2020.
+And thank you again for helping me with all my questions back then before the release of the bakeneko60 Sept-Oct, 2020.

  # Q&A.
   ## Is it usable?